nhoizey/nicolas-hoizey.com/src/articles/2023/01/07/let-s-posse-to-mastodon-with-a-feed-and-a-github-action/index.md

 date: 2023-01-07 14:49:09 +02:00
 title: "Let's POSSE to Mastodon with a Feed and a GitHub Action"
 lang:  en
-tags:  [IndieWeb, POSSE, Mastodon, Feed, GitHub]
+tags:  [IndieWeb, POSSE, Mastodon, feed, GitHub]
 ---

 ::: lead